reinert/requestor/README.md

        });
 ```

-It is worth noting that each new dispatched request will pass through all the **request/response
+It is worth noting that each new dispatched request will pass through all the [request/response
-processing**.
-Thereby, we will have every polling request always up to date with our filters,
+processing cycle](#processors-hooking).
+Thereby, we will have every polling request always up
+to date with our filters,
 serializers, and interceptors.

 ## Promises